19hours/sg-statutes/Acts/Electricity Act.md

 (e) provide any market support services;

-(f) trade in any wholesale electricity market; or
+(f) trade in any wholesale electricity market;

+[Act 42 of 2018 wef 03/05/2019]

-(g) operate any wholesale electricity market.
+(g) operate any wholesale electricity market; or

+[Act 42 of 2018 wef 03/05/2019]

+(h) for the purpose mentioned in paragraph (h) of section 6(1), carry on such activity relating to electricity as may be specified in any order made under that paragraph.

+[Act 42 of 2018 wef 03/05/2019]

 (2) No transmission licensee, transmission agent licensee or market support services licensee shall be granted an electricity licence to carry out any activity other than the transmission of electricity, the transmitting of electricity for or on behalf of a transmission licensee or the provision of market support services, respectively.